Kev1n337/kafka-twitter/README.md

 $ confluent start connect
 ```

-After the Twitter API keys are added to `twitter_source.json`, it can be loaded.
+After the Twitter API keys are added to `twitter_germany.json`, it can be loaded.

 ```
-$ confluent load twitter_source -d twitter-source.json
+$ confluent load twitter_germany -d twitter-germany.json
 ```

 Make sure tweets are displayed running: